 There’s no doubt about it, the popularity of outdoor adventure is on the rise.
 It is awesome to see so many people excited about exploring nature, exactly what we love to do.

 - Certain trails are experiencing huge issues with trash and general damage.
-This is not only blamed on the huge increase in visitors but also lack of awareness of appropriate backcountry behaviour.
+This is not only blamed on the huge increase in visitors but also lack of awareness of appropriate backcountry behaviour

 - Volunteer search and rescue teams such as North Shore Rescue are experiencing a dramatic rise in rescue calls.
-Again, this is explained not only by the increase of trail users but also the number of new visitors who may less aware of the risks and dangers of the backcountry.
+Again, this is explained not only by the increase of trail users but also the number of new visitors who may less aware of the risks and dangers of the backcountry

 The 10 Essentials for exploring the backcountry

 Whether you’re starting a week-long hike in the mountains or want to explore a 5km return trail near the highway, there are a number of items you should always be carrying.

 This 10 Essentials list is adapted version of the originally compiled by the Seattle branch of the outdoor recreation and education group ‘the Mountaineers’ in the 1930’s.
 It remains incredibly relevant today.